 Formats: rdf, rdfs, owl, jsonl, nt, ttl, n3

 These formats are serializations of RDF data - since RDF is the native data format for data.world’s platform, the statements in this file are simply loaded into the graph for the dataset or project that the file is added to.
 By uploading raw RDF data into a dataset or project, that data is searchable via the attached SPARQL endpoint.
-Take a look at this video for more info on getting started with queries.
+Take a look at Query basics for more info on getting started with queries.
 We show a preview of the contents of the file, including summaries of the classes, properties, and namespaces used in the file.

 Formats: json, ND-JSON, other 'sufficiently tabular' json files